MicrosoftDocs/memdocs/memdocs/configmgr/core/understand/product-and-licensing-faq.md

 - If you enroll a Windows 10 device to Intune by other means, it still requires a full Intune license.
 For example, you use Autopilot to provision a device, or a user manually does self-service enrollment.

 - For existing Configuration Manager-managed devices to enroll into Intune for co-management at scale without user interaction, co-management uses an Azure Active Directory (Azure AD) feature called Windows 10 auto-enrollment.
-Auto-enrollment requires an Azure AD Premium (AADP1) license, which is separate from Microsoft Endpoint Manager.
-In order for co-management to work in this scenario, it used to require that you assign both an AADP1 and an Intune license to each individual user.
-Co-management licensing changed starting on December 1, 2019.
-You now don't need to assign individual Intune licenses for this scenario, but they are still required in other enrollment scenarios.
-The AADP1 licensing requirement remains the same for auto-enrollment and co-management to work.
+Auto-enrollment with co-management requires licenses for both Azure AD Premium (AADP1) and Intune.
+Starting on December 1, 2019, you no longer need to assign individual Intune licenses for this scenario.
+Microsoft Endpoint Manager now includes the Intune licenses for co-management.
+The separate AADP1 licensing requirement remains the same for this scenario to work.
+You still need to assign Intune licenses for other enrollment scenarios.

 - If you want to use Intune for managing iOS, Android, or macOS devices, then you need the appropriate Intune subscription through a standalone Intune license, Enterprise Mobility + Security (EMS), or Microsoft 365.